 - Constructing models and theories

-- Reading scientific publications
+- Conducting literature searches and reading scientific publications

 Basic research almost always requires a Ph.D. for entry, although some technician and support staff positions may be available to those with bachelor's or master's degrees.
 Students or recent graduates may do one or more internships or postdoctoral fellowships in preparation for obtaining a full-time career position.